 Fellow and Maker

 Leah is a recent documentary studies graduate from Ithaca College and grew up in Cortlandt Manor, NY.
-She was the fall 2016 Sally Burns Shenkman Woman Filmmaker Fellow.
+She was the fall 2016 Sally Burns Shenkman Woman Filmmaker Fellow and a 2017 Sundance Ignite Fellow.
 She was named one of Variety magazine's "110 Students to Watch in Film and Media" for their April 2015 issue.
 Her films focus on social justice themes through the powerful stories of individuals.
 Past projects have included a documentary film about a traveling abortion provider, The Provider, that won a College Emmy Award and screened at SXSW, and Beyond the Wall, a documentary film about prison re-entry that was screened nationally and on PBS.
-Leah is currently the Sally Burns Shenkman Woman Filmmaker Fellow at Jacob Burns Film Center.

 Emily Ann Hoffman